Why Does My Toddler Hit Himself? Surprising Reasons!

 Understanding Self-Injury In Toddlers

-Self-injury in toddlers can be caused by a variety of factors, including frustration, difficulty communicating, and sensory issues.
+Self-injury in toddlers can be caused by various factors, including frustration, difficulty communicating, and sensory issues.
+Common signs of self-injury in toddlers include head-banging, biting, and scratching.

+Parents should work with a child development specialist to treat self-injury in toddlers to identify and address the underlying causes.
 Additionally, parents should create a safe and supportive environment and help the toddler explore other ways to express their emotions.

 Causes Of Self-Injury

+It can be concerning to see a toddler hit, but there are many reasons why this behavior may occur.
 Sometimes, it’s due to frustration or anger that the child doesn’t yet have the language skills to express in other ways.

 Other times, hitting oneself can provide sensory input that feels calming or regulating for the child, especially if they have autism or another sensory processing disorder.